Dartui/revision-meta/README.md

 # Revision Meta
-Plugin for storing meta for post revisions
+WordPress plugin for storing meta with post revisions

 # Usage
 - register post type with `revision_meta` key and `revision` support or use `revision_meta_fields` filter for already registered post types